 Pica hudsonia

 Status: Uncommon regular resident west, locally uncommon southwest, rare elsewhere.
-Rare casual winter visitor statewide away from breeding locations.
+Rare casual winter visitor west and south away from breeding locations.

 Current range